 - This volume has 23 chapters, and it’s 352 pages.
 If you can read this book and follow the application, you don’t need to read anything else.

 #8 – The McGraw-Hill 36-Hour Course: Finance for Non-Financial Managers (McGraw-Hill 36-Hour Courses)

 by H. George Shoffner, Susan Shelly, Robert Cooke

-Best takeaway from this book
+The best takeaway from this book

-There are few reasons for which you should buy this finance for non finance managers book –
+There are few reasons for which you should buy this finance for non-finance managers book –

 - It’s an invaluable resource for anyone who wants to learn finance.
-Even people who are in finance profession have reported that this book was able to bridge some of the gaps in their understanding.
+Even people who are in the finance profession have reported that this book was able to bridge some of the gaps in their understanding.

 - The bridging from one career to another is very tough.
 If you’re planning to move to finance by any means from any other profession, pick this book up.